nicpittman/TPCA_source_and_matchups/readme.md

 - In situ fluorometric data has been compiled from three unique sources [1,2,3]
 - Each sensor has a different number of matchups due to time period in orbit, different orbits, cloud cover and quality control.
 - These matchup files are those used in [6]; 2 day radius and 1 pixel.
 This results in a total of 5 days (day, day, observation, day, day) and a grid of 9 pixels, with the observation located in the centre pixel.
-The matchups provided are the median of these 45 pixels.
+The matchups provided are the mean of these 45 pixels.
 For example in space:

 | Sat  |  Sat   | Sat  |
 | ---- | :----: | ---- |